runnndmc/eloquent-js/dataStructures-objects-and-arrays.md

       |           |
    value       property

-In the exaple, we're accessing the length property of the value in dogString
+In the example, we're accessing the length property of the value in dogString

 ex: Math.max(1, 10)
      |    |